simonmichael/hledger_site/src/faq.md

 Minus and plus signs are usually used instead of Credit and Debit notation, making it easier to learn than traditional DEB.
 The text files are human-readable and easy to convert or to manage with [version-control](https://en.wikipedia.org/wiki/Version_control) tools.

+### Is there another plain text accounting FAQ ?

+Why yes there is: you may want to also check the general <https://plaintextaccounting.org/FAQ>.

 ## THE HLEDGER PROJECT

 ### What's hledger ?